The Igreja Cristã Contemporânea (Contemporary Christian Church), Rio de Janeiro

 "Of course not,” he replies, smiling, hardly letting me ﬁnish the question.
 "Sex outside marriage is totally ﬁne.
 You can't expect to marry someone with whom you haven't got that intimate bond."

-"No," he answers.
-I've clearly exhausted the man's reservoir of tolerance.
-"For us, what isn't condemned by God is a relationship of love and ﬁdelity between only two people, whether they are of the same sex or not."
+"For us," he answers, "what isn't condemned by God is a relationship of love and ﬁdelity between only two people, whether they are of the same sex or not."

-"It's easy for gay people to adopt in Brazil, but people only want white babies,” he says.
-“Kids of colour, and even white kids older than two, stay on the shelf.
+"It's easy for gay people to adopt in Brazil, but people only want White babies,” he says.
+“Kids of color, and even White kids older than two, stay on the shelf.
 So we gay people have a lot to give."

-Aside from promoting adoption and giving hands-on parenting advice, the church also works with an orphanage for HIV-positive kids, an nursing home and a local favela.
+Aside from promoting adoption and giving parenting advice, the church also works with an orphanage for HIV-positive kids, a nursing home, and a local favela.
 But the pastor and his followers still have a long way to go before Brazilian society fully accepts lesbians and gays.
 This January, for example, 17-year-old Kaique Batista dos Santos was murdered for being gay.
-Despite the fact he’d had his teeth pulled out with pliers, authorities allegedly first recorded the incident as a suicide.
+Despite the fact he’d had his teeth pulled out with pliers, authorities allegedly first recorded the incident [as a suicide](http:// http://www.gaystarnews.com/article/gay-teens-teeth-pulled-out-tortured-murdered-brazil170114).

-"We too have a gay cure,” says gay worshipper Alberto Dias Lemos.
+"We too have a gay cure,” says Alberto Dias Lemos, a worshipper at Marcos's church..
 "It's called love."

-As I leave the congregation behind and head for the local gay bar, I can't help but think how much I'd hate it if Pastor Gladstone's creed of ultimate morality took over completely.
-But in a world of gay-hating skinheads with pliers and homophobic preachers calling for gays to be “cured”, I thank the Lord that he's around.
+As I leave the congregation and head for the local gay bar, I can't help thinking how much I'd hate it if Pastor Marcos's vision of conventional Christian morality for homosexuals took over completely.
+But in a world of gay-hating skinheads with pliers and homophobic preachers calling for gays to be “cured,” I thank the Lord that he's around.